nichdel/agorawiki/Rules/Glossary.md

 A player can be **on lockout** if they put themselves on lockout or if they become [[bankrupt|Glossary#bankrupt]].
 Lockout prevents a player from performing most organization-related actions.
 Player lockout lasts for 90 days.

 Relevant rules: [2456-2458](Reports/Full Logical Ruleset#2456), [2460-2462](Reports/Full Logical Ruleset#2460)

+# M.N.

+Master of Nomic

+# NttPF

+Not to the Public Forum.
+Indicates an action failed because it was posted in the wrong place.

 # Office